 For those who want to spend a hiking-filled day away from the hustle of mainstream tourism, with the connection to nature, this is the hike they want to do.
 It is worth every minute and I would highly recommend the Great Wall one day hike from Jinshanling to Simatai West for you.
 You will be extremely satisfying to complete it although you might have sore leg muscles for a couple of days.
 Enjoy, and be safe.

-Admission fees for Jinshanling Great Wall is RMB 65 in spring, summer, fall.
+Cost: Admission fees for Jinshanling Great Wall is RMB 65 in spring, summer, fall.
 RMB 55 in winter.
 Fees can be paid at each point.

-Spring and fall will offer the best views.
+Best time for hiking: Spring and fall will offer the best views.
 Summer will be very hot and winter could be dangerous due to snow and ice.
 Avoid to go when it is raining / snowing.